Sujit-O/pykg2vec/README.md

 # Pykg2vec: Python Library for KG Embedding Methods

-Pykg2vec is a Python Tensorflow-based library in active development for learning the representation of entities and relations in Knowledge Graphs.
+Pykg2vec is a Tensorflow-based library in active development for learning the representation of entities and relations in Knowledge Graphs.
 We attempted to bring all the state-of-the-art knowledge graph embedding algorithms and the necessary building blocks in the pipeline of running the task into a single library.
 We hope Pykg2vec is both practical and educational to users who hope to explore the related fields.

 ## The features of Pykg2vec
 * A sheer amount of existing state-of-the-art knowledge graph embedding algorithms.